For startups and growing businesses, building a branded identity is key to success — period.

 - Maximize the use of each channel to provide an optimal experience for your customers

-- Create a cohesive strategy to achieve your customer-facing and business goals
+- Create a cohesive content strategy to achieve your customer-facing and business goals

 In defining your purpose, it will help to keep your overall customer experience in mind.
 Think about what, specifically, you’ll be able to do better (or do more of) through the channel in question.
 More importantly, consider how doing so will lead to a better experience for your customers.